For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 Like what you’re reading?
 Subscribe to get more Micro Marketing Meditations.

 P.S.
-When you’re ready to fill this role, you may enjoy 15 Amazing CMO Interview Questions.
+When you’re ready, you may enjoy 15 Amazing CMO Interview Questions.